CameronInLondon/CameronInLondon.github.io/_posts/2022-04-18-visualising-file-structures.md

 ### Checking and enriching data

-After doing some basic checking of the data looking at n/a's and data types etc. I then moved on to enrich the data.
+After doing some basic checking of the data, looking at n/a's and data types etc. I then moved on to enrich the data.
 One problem the business had come across was long folder/files names pushing 256 characters.
 So I used ```str.len()``` one of Pandas vectorized string functions in the below code to add a new field called ```path_length```.

 ```python
 # add length of path field